Joeweh/CityStoryClient/README.md

 and learn about historic places in Boston.

 ### TODO:
-- Update pins to use correct information
+- Map API data to pins
 - Add button to send ratings to server
 - Color pins based on ratings?